Do you give your dog vitamins or supplements?

 Herbal remedies for liver support

 Antioxidants for canine senior citizens or dogs in poor health

 While supplements like these are available over-the-counter, it’s still best to speak with your veterinarian before giving them to your dog.
 They are generally quite safe but can have a negative effect when used in the wrong situations or at the wrong doses.

-Now are you ready for some good news?
-You can get help paying for the vitamins and other supplements your pet needs to stay healthy.
-Pet insurance often covers products that your veterinarian prescribes if your dog is sick or injured.
-In addition, some pet insurance companies offer wellness plans that will help reimburse you for vitamins and supplements that fall under the category of preventive care.
+Dog insurance often covers products that your veterinarian prescribes if your dog is sick or injured.
+In addition, some pet insurance companies offer Wellness plans that will help reimburse you for vitamins and supplements that fall under the category of preventative care.